romanpauk/dingo/README.md

 ```

 ##### Unique
-The container creates unique instance for each resolution.
+An unique instance is created for each resolution.
+In a case dependencies form a cycle, an exception is thrown.
 See [dingo/storage/unique.h](include/dingo/storage/unique.h) for allowed conversions for accessing unique instances.

 ```c++
 struct A {};